sandeep066/js-all-projects/router/RouterDataCodeSnippets.md

 ❌ Not secure

-✅ Best for filters, sorting, pagination, tabs
+✅ UI behavior control

-Method 4 — Context / Redux — App-wide UI State
+✅ Method 4 — Context / Redux (Global UI State)
-// STORE
+When to use

+Logged-in user UI

+Theme

+Sidebar state

+How it is created

+Store data in Context / Redux store.

+How to SEND (store) data
 setUser({ name: "Sandeep", age: 31 });

-// RECEIVE
+How to RECEIVE data
 import { useContext } from "react";

 const { user } = useContext(UserContext);
 const name = user?.name;
 const age = user?.age;

-Notes
+Key notes

 ❌ Lost on refresh